 As to the subject of donations, for those of you who may be interested in doing so as it applies to the gratefulness of my works, I invariably suggest any funds be directed toward THE WOUNDED WARRIOR PROJECT and/or THE AMERICAN RED CROSS.

-MARMON-HERRINGTON 4X4 FACTORY BUILT FORD WOODEN STATION WAGON
+MARMON-HERRINGTON 4X4 FACTORY BUILT FORD WOOD STATION WAGON

 BEFORE THE START OF WORLD WAR TWO MY STEPMOTHER BOUGHT A BRAND NEW